BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through over 4500 construction, architectural, and engineering related expert designations, the Crescent, Iowa Construction Expert Directory provides a wide range of trial support and construction consulting services to legal professionals and construction practice groups concerned with the effective resolution of construction defect and claims litigation.
-BHA provides construction claims and trial support services to the nation's leading construction practice groups, Fortune 500 builders, general liability carriers, owners, as well as a variety of public entities.
-Employing in house resources which comprise testifying architects, design engineers, construction cost and standard of care experts, the construction experts group brings national experience and local capabilities to Crescent and the surrounding areas.
+Leveraging from more than 4500 construction defect and claims related expert designations, the Crescent, Iowa Construction Expert Directory delivers a streamlined multi-disciplinary expert retention and support solution to attorneys and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction claims investigation and expert services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+In connection with regional assets which comprise licensed architects, civil engineers, building envelope experts, general and specialty contractors focused on the evaluation of construction claims, the firm brings national experience and local capabilities to Crescent and the surrounding areas.

 Construction Expert Witness News & Info